jmackereth/jmackereth.github.io/mwag-mini-conference.md

 (iii) ...present that, by including metallicities as tracers for the stars' birth location, we might be able to distinguish between different resonances.
 </details>

-*To be followed by a discussion and chaired joinly by Ted Mackereth and Nick Boardman, MWAG co-chairs*
+*To be followed by a discussion and chaired jointly by Ted Mackereth and Nick Boardman, MWAG co-chairs*